minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 _fn_ = false negatives, relevant documents that are not retrived

+...the definitions of the the several information retrieval indicators to assess that process are as follows:

 ### Precision

 Precision is the fraction of retrieved documents that are relevant.
+It takes a value between 0 and 1.

 _Precision = tp / (tp + fp)_

 ### Recall

 Recall is the fraction of relevant documents retrieved from the total amount of relevant documents.
+It takes a value between 0 and 1.

 _Recall = tp / (tp + fn)_